shapelets/.github/profile/README.md

 > **_NOTE:_**  Using a virtual environment or Docker is a good idea to avoid conflicts between libraries installed on your system.
 If you are not familiar with these methods, you can find the instructions below.

-If you want to use the Virtual File System (VFS) feature, you need to install the drivers.
-You can do it with:

->>> pip install shapelets-platform[vfs-all]

-Alert: With all options, you will install all the drivers.
-We currently support Azure Blob Storage Gen1 & Gen2, Server Message Block (SMB) and the local filesystem.
-Other fsspec-compatible protocols will be available soon.

 To check if Shapelets is installed, you can execute the following:

 >>> python -c "import shapelets as sh; print(sh.__version__)"